Achieving Payment Card Industry Data Security Standard (PCI DSS) can be a lengthy and expensive process.

 In addition to the ability to accept card payments, VGS customers will receive all the documentation necessary to demonstrate that they are protecting their cardholder data in a PCI compliant fashion.
 When you integrate with VGS for the first time, all PCI Level 2-4 documentation is automatically generated, including a pre-completed Self Assessment Questionnaire (SAQ).

 On top of that, you will also receive our Attestation of Compliance (AOC).
-This documentation is proof that we, as a vendor, are a PCI compliant Level 2-4 service provider and includes a letter stating that VGS provides PCI-certified services on your company’s behalf.
+This documentation is proof that VGS is a PCI DSS Level 1-4 compliant service provider and includes a letter stating that VGS provides PCI-certified services on your company’s behalf.

 VGS has streamlined the process for merchants and service providers to achieve PCI Level 1 compliance, fast-tracking your path to full compliance.